shellscape/webpack-nano/README.md

 - Holy bananas 🍌 it's itsy bitsy
 - Doesn't hit you over the head with an avalanche of flags and options
 - It does one thing: tells webpack to start a build
-- And can tell webpack to [watch for changes](https://webpack.js.org/configuration/watch/) in build files (So that's two things)
 - ~90% smaller than webpack-cli and webpack-command

 ## Usage